Brother of JonBenet Ramsey reaches settlement with CBS

 BOULDER, Colo.
 (AP) — A $750 million defamation lawsuit filed against CBS by the brother of JonBenet Ramsey has been settled.

-The Daily Camera reports court records show that a Michigan Circuit Court judge dismissed Wednesday the lawsuit filed by Burke Ramsey in December 2016.
+The Daily Camera reports court records show that a Michigan Circuit Court judge on Wednesday dismissed the lawsuit filed by Burke Ramsey in December 2016.

 The terms of the settlement have not been disclosed.

-The suit claimed Burke Ramsey's reputation was ruined after a television series suggested he killed his 6-year-old sister more than two decades ago.
+The lawsuit said that Burke Ramsey's reputation was ruined after a television series suggested he killed his 6-year-old sister more than two decades ago.

 A spokesperson for producers of the TV program said in a statement that "an amicable resolution of their differences" has been reached.